Pastry Pimp. Inspired Writer. Potty-Mouthed Podcaster.

-I inspire great humans to live authentically, reflect deeply, and navigate change beautifully.
+I inspire great humans to live richly, reflect deeply, and navigate change beautifully.

 I do this by sharing my heart, my soul and my personal discoveries with the world through my Writings From The Heart, on Mandyland Radio and in my Sexpot Studio video series.
 I hold nothing back.
-I also offer glimpses of my life through photographs.
+I also offer glimpses of my life through photographs and I sell legal crack aka Too Good Triangles to pay the bills.
 This is the essence of Mandyland.

 If you want truth, I'll give it.
 If you need to shed a few tears, I'll get them rolling.
 If you seek to know the deepest parts of yourself, I'll hold the mirror.
 If you're craving something beautiful and real, I've got what you need.
 And if you just want to die, I've been there, too, sweet friend.